MoralCode/WiiDesktopVR/README.md

 Since the [original code](http://johnnylee.net/projects/wii/) was originally uploaded without source control, the first commits to this repository were for checking in the original code into source control.

+## Usage

+A comment that seemed helpful for people looking to replicate the demos from Johnny's  original video:
+> if you hit 'b' it will display the stadium pic as a background.
+A few other keys toggle the display of the grid, targets, and lines. ([source](https://procrastineering.blogspot.com/2007/12/bug-with-desktopvr-program.html?showComment=1198401420000#c6530835734817007396))

 ## Planned Improvements